project & teams

 More specifically, Team Red will as a first step investigate and discuss the changes in the perception of migrants and attitudes towards migration between 2002 and 2018, using the European Social Survey (ESS) data.
 As a second step, we will conduct an online survey among the adult population to determine to what extent the consumption of certain media correlates with certain beliefs about migrants.
 We will furthermore focus on how leading politicians feel about migration and examine links between them.
 The results will be published in reports, scientific articles, and policy briefs.

-Team Red is a collaboration of KU Leuven, BUW, and UGent, with KU Leuven being the main partner responsible for the quantitative and qualitative analyses of attitudes on migration.
+Team Red (Wp 4) is a collaboration of KU Leuven (IMS and HIVA), BUW, and UGent, with KU Leuven being the main partner responsible for the quantitative and qualitative analyses of attitudes on migration.

 Our specific focus is on narrative representations of migrants and refugees across media, e.g. news media (TV and newspapers), social media, and political programs.
 How is narrative deployed to frame immigration, represent migrant experiecences, and create public images of migration?
 The main focus will be on representations of the so-called refugee crisis.